Rajeshawal/modbus-client/README.md

 ---

-Installation
+## Installation
-Prerequisites
+# Prerequisites
 Python 3.7 or higher

-Make sure Python is installed on your system.
-Download from python.org.
+Download and install from python.org.

-tkinter (Python's standard GUI library)
+tkinter (Python’s standard GUI library)

-Included with most Python distributions (Windows/macOS).

-On Linux, you may need to install it separately:

-sh
-Copy
-Edit
+Windows/macOS: Usually included with Python.

+Linux: If missing, install with:

 sudo apt-get install python3-tk

-Internet access (for installing Python libraries via pip).
+Internet access (for installing Python libraries with pip).

 Clone the Repository
-sh
-Copy
-Edit

 git clone https://github.com/YourUser/modbus-packet-crafter.git

 cd modbus-packet-crafter

-Dependencies
+# Dependencies

-This project uses the following Python modules and libraries:
+This project uses the following Python modules:

-tkinter and related widgets (scrolledtext, filedialog, ttk, messagebox)
+tkinter (scrolledtext, filedialog, ttk, messagebox)

-socket (standard library for network connections)

-datetime (standard library)

-struct (standard library)
+socket, datetime, struct (all part of the Python Standard Library)

-scapy (for advanced/optional packet crafting)
+scapy (optional, for advanced packet crafting)

-pymodbus (optional; for Modbus protocol handling and simulation)
+pymodbus (optional, for Modbus protocol support and simulation)

-typing-extensions (for compatibility and typing improvements)
+typing-extensions (for type hinting and compatibility)

-Note:
+# Note:
-socket, datetime, and struct are part of Python's standard library and do not require installation.
+The socket, datetime, and struct modules are standard with Python and require no extra installation.

-Quick Install (Recommended)
+# Quick Install (Recommended)
-If a requirements.txt file is provided, simply run:
+If a requirements.txt file is included, run:

-sh
-Copy
-Edit
 pip install -r requirements.txt

-Manual Install
+# Manual Install
-If you want to install dependencies one by one, run:

-sh
-Copy
-Edit
+To install each dependency individually:

 pip install tk scapy pymodbus typing-extensions

-On Linux, if you receive errors about tkinter, first install it using your OS package manager:
+On Linux, if you get errors related to tkinter, install it using:

-sh
-Copy
-Edit
 sudo apt-get install python3-tk

-Port Permissions
+## Port Permissions

-By default, Modbus TCP uses port 502.
+Modbus TCP typically uses port 502 (requires administrator/root privileges on Unix/Linux).

-On Unix/Linux systems, using ports below 1024 may require administrator or root privileges.

-For convenience, you can run the Modbus server/client on a higher, non-privileged port (e.g., 1502), which does not require admin rights.
+For testing, you may use a higher port (e.g., 1502) for both the client and server, which does not require admin rights.